-The 10-member WRF ensemble was produced by CAPS (Table 2) and run at the Pittsburgh Supercomputing Center.
-It used physics and IC/LBC diversity in nine out of 10 members, with one "control" member (identified as "CAPS-CN" in Table 1 and "CN" in Table 2) and eight perturbed members.
-The control member uses a real-time analysis using the ARPS 3DVAR system for the ICs (Gao et al. 2004; Hu et al. 2006), in conjunction with the 12-km NAM 0000 UTC analysis that was used as the background field.
-Additional data from the wind profiler and surface observation networks, as well as radial velocity and reflectivity data from the WSR-88D radar network (Xue et al. 2008) were used in the assimilation.
+Radar-1988 Doppler (WSR-88D) network (Xue et al. 2008), were used in the assimilation.
 The forecasts from the 12-km NAM 0000 UTC cycle were used to provide the LBCs.
-Mesoscale atmospheric perturbations were introduced in the IC/LBCs of these eight members by extracting four pairs of positive/negative bred perturbations from EMC's operational Short Range Ensemble Forecast (SREF) system (Du et al. 2006) and applying them separately to the eight members.
-Furthermore, radar data (3D reflectivity and radial velocity) were assimilated into the control and eight perturbed members, using the ARPS 3DVAR data assimilation system.
-The tenth member was configured identically to the control member, except that it used the 12-km NAM 0000 UTC analysis directly, i.e., no data assimilation was conducted (identified as C0 in Table 2).
+Mesoscale atmospheric perturbations were introduced in the ICs-LBCs of these eight members by extracting four pairs of positive-negative bred perturbations from EMC's operational Short-Range Ensemble Forecast (SREF) system (Du et al. 2006) and applying them separately to the eight members.
+Furthermore, radar data (3D reflectivity and radial velocity) were assimilated into the control and the eight perturbed members, using the ARPS 3DVAR data assimilation system.
+The 10th member was configured identically to the control member, except that it used the 12-km NAM 0000 UTC analysis directly; that is, no data assimilation was conducted (identified as C0 in Table 2).